Vielfras/israquarium/README.md

 - [X] Ensure that the project is free from any sensitive files like `node_modules` or configuration files containing secrets.

 ---

-### Notes
-- Remember to maintain clean and aesthetic code and design, as this project will be part of your portfolio and represent your skills to potential employers.
-- Test the application thoroughly to ensure all functionalities work as expected.